To learn how to add a waterfall chart to a board or worksheet, see how to add a chart card to a board and add a chart card to a worksheet.

 What can I use waterfall charts for?

-A common use of waterfall charts is visualizing profit and loss statements, which typically comprise a series of increments and decrements, divided into subcategories.
+A common use of waterfall charts is visualizing profit and loss statements.
+This typically consists of a series of increments and decrements, divided into subcategories.

-Waterfall charts have unique configuration options available under the Axis and Data headings.
-These options include:
+Waterfall charts have configuration options available under the Axis and Data headings.
+These options include an:

-- the Auto axis toggle that adjusts the minimum value of the y-axis.
+- Auto axis toggle that adjusts the smallest value of the y-axis.
 Use this option when you need to compare intermediate values that are small, relative to the initial and the final values of your chart.

 Waterfall charts only use the first column of a view and display the view's rows as columns on the chart.
 To ensure synchronization with your page when building the view for your chart, you can: